divineniiquaye/php-containers-benchmarks/README.md

 [![Build Status](https://api.travis-ci.com/divineniiquaye/php-containers-benchmarks.svg)](https://travis-ci.com/github/divineniiquaye/php-containers-benchmarks)

 This benchmarking suite compares PHP Dependency Injection Containers.
-Its sort of an example project for [PHPBench](https://github.com/phpbench/phpbench).

 It is intended to be a base for developing a standard benchmarking suite for all of the PHP containers out there.

-Including:
+The benchmarked containers:

 - [PHP-DI](https://github.com/PHP-DI/PHP-DI).
 - [Symfony Dependency Injection](https://github.com/symfony/DependencyInjection).